Academic Status

 ---|---|---|---|

-The Academic Standing Committee will evaluate Satisfactory Academic Progress after each period of enrollment (Fall, Interim/Spring, and Summer if applicable).
-If a student is not meeting the minimum guidelines, they will be notified by a letter sent from the Dean of Students office, followed by an email from the Center for Advising and Academic Support outlining requirements for Success Coaching.
+The Academic Standing Committee will evaluate Satisfactory Academic Progress after each period of enrollment (Fall, January term/Spring).
+If a student is not meeting the minimum guidelines, they will be notified by a letter sent from the Registrar’s office, followed by an email from the Academic Success Center outlining requirements for Success Coaching.

 When students do not meet the Satisfactory Academic Progress (SAP) standards, their status will be changed from “good" academic standing to “academic probation.”
 Students are required to meet with their assigned Success Coach prior to, or at the start of the next semester to complete an academic success plan.